microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 Note: If different sockets are being used for different clicks boards, be sure to change the respective pins.

-__Important Note:__ The base must be modified to support running the microcontroller at 5V.
-The board uses the internal charge pumps that supply both 3.3V and 5V to the mikro Bus sockets.
+__Important Note:__ The Curiosity Nano Base must be modified to support running the microcontroller at 5V.
+The board uses the internal charge pumps that supply both 3.3V and 5V to the mikroBus sockets.
 However, the curiosity baseboard will pull the “Voff” pin LOW by default and disable the Curiosity Nano’s power supply and use the base board’s 3.3V power supply instead.
-For this demo to function properly at 5V the user MUST remove the “Voff” and “3v3” jumper resistors from the base.
+For this demo to function properly at 5V, the user MUST remove the “Voff” and “3v3” jumper resistors from the base.

 <img src="images/removed_voff_jumper_box.png" alt="Removed Voff Jumper with Box" height="300"/></a>